---

 ### Nitro

 Nitro has native WebSocket support powered by [crossws](https://crossws.h3.dev/guide).
-Enable it in your Nitro config:
+If your app uses Nitro directly or through a framework like Nuxt, enable WebSockets in your Nitro config:

 ```ts filename="nitro.config.ts"